 - Participate in plenaries, including facilitation of breakout sessions and participation in TAB/WG/IG chairs meeting (schedule permitting).

-- Inform the RDA Secretariat (enquiries[at]rd-alliance[dot]org) if any of the group's chairs have changed, or if the group woiuld like to hold an election for new group chairs (see "Roles and Responsibilities" above).
+- Inform the RDA Secretariat (enquiries[at]rd-alliance[dot]org) if any of the group's chairs have changed, or if the group would like to hold an election for new group chairs (see "Roles and Responsibilities" above).

 - If the group wishes to change its name or type, please contact the RDA Secretariat (enquiries[at]rd-alliance[dot]org) to discuss the necessary steps, usually the same as for refreshing a Charter (see below).